My shopping cart

 Other ways to use the Noga syrup:

-• Rub a chicken with a bit of Noga syrup, sea salt, chilis, and olive oil and roast
+• Rub a whole chicken with a bit of Noga syrup, sea salt, Aleppo pepper, and olive oil before roasting

-• Add a touch to dumpling dipping sauce for a mellow sweetness, especially great with shrimp shu mai or har gow
+• Add a touch to dumpling dipping sauce for a mellow sweetness, especially great with shrimp siu mai or har gow

 • Use it to make knafeh